Is there more than one way to introduce and teach a language? What techniques work better than others?

 1. Move away from the blackboard.

 It is probably a good idea to sometimes just forget about explaining and writing while your students sit back and listen.
-That only makes you the active part, and they become the passive part, which is completely wrong.
+That only makes you the active party, and they become the passive party, which is completely wrong.
 Ask them to come to the board, and act.

-2. Introduce games as a way of ESL/ EFL teaching.
+2. Introduce games as a way of English teaching.

-Anything you can come up with, which is fun, entertaining and positive, will help you achieve the best results no matter if you work with children or adult EFL students.
+Anything you can come up with, which is fun, entertaining and positive,will help you achieve the best results no matter if you work with children or adult students.
 Everybody loves to have fun, and positive associations help remember things better.

 3. Engage along with your students.